-Action Statement Ensure that acts, laws, regulations, policies, collective agreements, and enhancement agreements govern your decisions and actions.
-Possible Reflective Questions How do the acts, laws, regulations, policies, collective agreements, and enhancement agreements inform your decisions and actions?
-What theoretical framework do you use to promote and guide organizational change?
-Action Statement Develop and maintain structures and processes to support health and safety, school operations, and facilities management.
-Possible Reflective Questions How do you ensure the physical facility and well- being of the school community is maintained?
-How do your organizational structures to facilitate student and staff well-being?
+Ensure that acts, laws, regulations, policies, collective agreements, and enhancement agreements govern your decisions and actions.

+- How do the acts, laws, regulations, policies, collective agreements, and enhancement agreements inform your decisions and actions? - What theoretical framework do you use to promote and guide organizational change?

+Develop and maintain structures and processes to support health and safety, school operations, and facilities management.

+- How do you ensure the physical facility and wellbeing of the school community is maintained? - How do your organizational structures facilitate student and staff well-being?

 Align financial, personnel and curricular resources with district strategic plans, enhancement agreements, and school priorities.

-Possible Reflective Questions What structures and processes do you have in place to ensure financial resources are effectively managed?
-How are resources allocated to support diverse learners in an equitable manner?
-How do you organize your school to optimize learning for all?
-How do you assign staff to maximize their capacity to support the diversity of learners?
-How might you determine if existing learning resources are authentic and culturally appropriate?
+- What structures and processes do you have in place to ensure financial resources are effectively managed? - How are resources allocated to support diverse learners in an equitable manner? - How do you organize your school to optimize learning for all? - How do you assign staff to maximize their capacity to support the diversity of learners? - How might you determine if existing learning resources are authentic and culturally appropriate?

-Action Statement Possible Reflective Questions Facilitate an effective school growth planning process.
-How do you build collaborative teams, structures, and processes that support student learning?
-How are you using school based and external evidence to inform planning, monitor progress and manage change?
-How are you remaining connected to current learning and research?
-How are you using current Indigenous learning and research to build capacity within the learning community?
-Action Statement Possible Reflective Questions Develop and implement a communication protocol for your school community.
-What processes are in place to determine your communication is effective and meeting needs of the learning community?
-How do you ensure school communication protocols align with district protocols?
-How do you challenge pre-existing assumptions and biases?
-Action Statement Possible Reflective Questions Understand and ensure appropriate processes are followed for staff evaluation, investigation, and discipline.
-What are the processes for assessment and evaluation of staff?
-What are the processes that lead you to determine the next steps in your supervisory role of a staff member?
+Facilitate an effective school growth planning process.

+- How do you build collaborative teams, structures, and processes that support student learning? - How are you using school based and external evidence to inform planning, monitor progress and manage change? - How are you remaining connected to current learning and research? - How are you using current Indigenous learning and research to build capacity within the learning community?

+Develop and implement a communication protocol for your school community.

+- What processes are in place to determine your communication is effective and meeting the needs of the learning community? - How do you ensure school communication protocols align with district protocols? - How do you challenge pre-existing assumptions and biases?

+Understand and ensure appropriate processes are followed for staff evaluation, investigation, and discipline.

+- What are the processes for assessment and evaluation of staff? - What are the processes that lead you to determine the next steps in your supervisory role of a staff member?